patrikx3/onenote/README.md

   * **Disable hiding the main window**
     * If you have nested tray or not showing the tray, use this
     * **THIS IS THE DEFAULT AS IS THE FALLBACK**
-* Tray - show / hide by 1 click and hide the window list
-  * If in the Settings menu, you set the **Enable hiding the main window** option, you can hide the window list and only show the tray, give you more space (but some Linux distros are not like Linux Mint, just try the settings, it can be awesome 👌)
+* Settings - Close button
+  * Either you can close the button as it is by default
+  * Or the close button can move to the tray
 * The OneNote language is controlled by Microsoft, but the Electron UI is now able to use any language.
 The default is only implemented now English.
 If you want to request a new language, there is a `./translation/english/index.js` file, if you create a file like `./translation/chinese/index.js` and implement these keys, I will add a permanent setting in the menu (`Language chooser`).
 * You are able to set a proxy in the settings menu.